Category Archives: Business Communication

 Anita Wooley Williams

-Women who consciously increase verbal participation establish visibility and professional credibility, while contributing to improved group performance.
+Women can apply these insights by increasing verbal participation at work to establish visibility and credibility, while contributing to group performance.

 -*How do you determine your degree of verbal contribution in work groups?